YunoHost/doc/app_etherpad_mypads.md

 - [Configuration](#configuration)
 - [Useful links](#useful-links)

 Etherpad is an online free text editor working in collaborative mode and in real time.
 It allows several people to share the simultaneous creation of a text, and to discuss it in parallel, via instant messaging.
-It can have pedagogical uses, especially for collaborative learning.
+It can have pedagogical uses, especially for collaborative learning.[¹](#sources)

 ## Configuration